-This area has unique geomorphology, marked by the presence of the Caldeira Branca (a tuff-ring of smooth slopes) and the maar type explosion craters of the Caldeira Negra, the Caldeira Comprida and the Caldeira Seca that, except for the latter, have a lagoon in the bottom.
+This area has unique geomorphology, marked by the Caldeira Branca (a tuff-ring of smooth slopes) and the maar type explosion craters of the Caldeira Negra, the Caldeira Comprida and the Caldeira Seca that, except for the latter, have a lagoon in the bottom.

 Caldeira Negra, with rocky and steep slopes, is occupied by the Lagoa Negra (or Lagoa Funda), which is the deepest lagoon of the Azores with about 115 metres of depth.

 On this Nature Reserve occur the most variable flora species endemic of the Azores, with extensive peatbogs blankets, being also possible to observe some birds.